 The surrounding water bodies are not left out as city dwellers pollute them on a daily basis with plastics, nylons, and human waste mostly from the slums.

 This trend will continue regardless of the concerted effort of the government to keep it in check because of the attitude of Nigerians to plastic waste disposal.

 Though recycling is an internationally acclaimed procedure for plastic waste management, it is still a process that converts plastic to plastic, Chikere contends.

 To augment the recycling preference, he says, the government should further hold bottled water manufacturers to account through proper legislation.

-Banning the use of plastic is a step in the right direction provided a sustainable biodegradable alternative that is provided as replacement.
+Banning the use of plastic is a step in the right direction provided a sustainable biodegradable alternative that is provided as a replacement.

-In the proposed bill to ban the use of plastic, the National Assembly only states fines for the violator but failed to indicate alternatives to plastic except paper bags.
+In the proposed bill to ban the use of plastic, the National Assembly only states fines for the violator but failed to indicate alternatives to plastic except for paper bags.
 The lawmakers fell short of prescribing better ways of managing plastic waste too.

-Regina Folorunsho of the Nigeria Institute for Oceanography and Marine Research (NIOMR) says government can help by getting the salient groups of people to create awareness on the damaging effects of single-use plastics.
+Regina Folorunsho of the Nigeria Institute for Oceanography and Marine Research (NIOMR) says the government can help by getting the salient groups of people to create awareness on the damaging effects of single-use plastics.
 She posits that plastic products such as bags, plates, straws and others should not be used again.
 In their place, Folorunsho says, “we should go back to what it used to be in the 50s whereby we used vegetative leaves to serve food.”